Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Data-efficient cross-lingual transfer

 \section{Data-efficient cross-lingual transfer}

 It has been shown that using pretrained multilingual models for cross-lingual transfer can provide significant performance improvements, particularly when the target language is under-resourced.
-However, adapting models to unseen scripts with no lexical coverage in the original model typically requires either expanding the embedding matrix to include new vocabulary \cite{wang-etal-2019-improving} or language-specific adapters \cite{pmlr-v97-houlsby19a,pfeiffer-etal-2020-mad}.
+However, adapting models to unseen scripts with no lexical coverage in the original model typically requires techniques such as expanding the embedding matrix to include new vocabulary \cite{wang-etal-2019-improving} or language-specific adapters \cite{pmlr-v97-houlsby19a,pfeiffer-etal-2020-mad}.
 In contrast, models with pixel representations can be finetuned directly on new languages and scripts without requiring any architectural changes \cite{rust-etal-2023-pixel}.
 We hypothesize that the model properties discussed in \autoref{sec:analysis} will not only allow transfer without model extensions, but enable transfer \emph{more data-efficiently}, requiring fewer examples to achieve good performance.

 To evaluate the data-efficiency of cross-lingual transfer, we adapt our multilingual models to language pairs with five new source languages, each with different degrees of script coverage to those observed in pretraining as quantified in \autoref{tab:script-coverage}: Romanian, Polish, Farsi, Vietnamese, and Hebrew.
-We randomly sample 10k, 50k, and 150k ({\circa}all) sentences from the multi-target TED dataset used for TED-7 and finetune our TED-7 models on the training data for each language pair individually for up to 30 epochs, with early stopping if there are no improvements on the held-out validation sets for 5 epochs.
-In addition to the pixel and subword models, we also compare subword models with vocabulary expansion, where the source embedding matrix is extended to include BPE inventories of size 5k trained for each new language.
+We randomly sample 10k, 50k, and 150k ({\circa}all) sentences from the multi-target TED dataset used for TED-7 for each new language pair and finetune our TED-7 models on the training data for each pair individually for up to 30 epochs, with early stopping if there are no improvements on the held-out validation sets for 5 epochs.
+We use the TED-7 models because they do not cover these languages in pretraining; we note that the overall performance on the original task is similar for pixel and subword models.
+In addition to the pixel and subword models, we also compare subword models with vocabulary expansion, where the source embedding matrix is extended to include BPE inventories of size 5k trained for each new language, for which embeddings are randomly initialized.

 Whether model vocabularies cover a particular script is typically described as binary, but even with observed scripts new languages introduce unseen character sequences and diacritics which will not be appropriately represented.
 We observe that for Unicode-based models, transfer capability is strongly reflected in lexical coverage; vocabulary expansion improves performance slightly for languages with higher $n$-gram coverage, and significantly for Hebrew with minimal coverage, particularly with more data to train new language-specific embeddings, as seen in \autoref{fig:finetuning-efficiency}.
 However, pixel representations enable models to perform better still than vocabulary expansion, particularly with less data.
 We believe this is because with complete parameter sharing across all scripts, all parameters for new languages are more strongly initialized.
 This direction may lead to more data-efficient cross-lingual transfer, particularly for under-resourced languages and tasks.